manu0970/Task1/README.md

 }
 ```
 We proceed to graph the bars within the axes.
 Those bars are represented as rectangles.
+- The rectangles have the dimensions X and Y.
+- The positions are determined by width and height.
+- The spacing in X is determined by the subtraction "x.bandwidth () -5".
+- The rectangles are colored with the "fill" attribute.
 ```javascript

 function appendChartBars()